Ibraheemraw/PokemonTrainerApp/README.md

 ## About / Synopsis

-This is a pokedexApp that helps user's better to understand pokemon and gives them more information on the pokemon and their moves. you can save the pokemon that you see in your Pokedex.
-I came up with an idea that after the big news about ash finally getting a win.
-In the show Pokemon it stars him going on a journey meeting new people and pokemon to become a Pokemon Master.
-His drive to never give up is amazing.
+PokedexPro is a fanbase application that allowers users to better understand what kind of pokemon are out there, how strong they are and what kind of moves do they have.
+Pokemon has been a big discussion ever since the news went out about the anime character Ash Ketchum finally winning a championship.
+He has been working hard for 22 years to become a Pokemon master; building strong relationships with people and pokemon.
+I see a lot of myself in Ash because no matter how things turn out no matter how many times I fall I will get back up and try again until I get my win.
 He has a high passion for pokemon, battling, and becoming the best version of himself I wanted to incorporate that type of philosophy into my passion for building apps.
-I am going to keep building apps like this that show off my passion and interests.
+So hopefully this app helps users get a feel of what pokemon is like and how much it has impacted my life.

 ## Table of contents